Akshatrj/Akshatrj/README.md

 - 👋 Hi, I’m @Akshat Rajput
 - 👀 I’m interested in developing new technology and integrate AI to anything but just to help so that we can focus on something more interesting
-- 🌱 I'm currently learning how to join any Engineering college...
 - 💞️ I’m looking to collaborate on anything please
 - 📫 How to reach me just Email me bro
-- 😄 Pronouns: ??//??
 - ⚡ Fun fact: I guess first we meet......:)

 <!---